 - 11. Their spiritual emotions will rarely lead to righteous actions.
 Compassion for the lost or the poor will rarely be felt and will not move them to action.
 Their emotionality will be detached from real life and be like the emotions of an actor or a hypocrite. - 12.
 The course of their lives will not demonstrate an ever-increasing wisdom in emotional expression.
-They will go from bad to worse and become increasingly discordant like " a clanging gong and a clashing cymbal" if they should continue as carnal Christians.
+They will go from bad to worse and become increasingly discordant like "a clanging gong and a clashing cymbal" if they should continue as carnal Christians.

 How does this tally with your experience of carnal Christians?
-Unfortunately it tallies very closely with my experience of them!
-They are not growing and in fact they are often going backwards spiritually.
-Lets see what the New Testament says about them.
+Unfortunately, the tally indicates they are not growing and in fact they are often going backwards spiritually.
+Let's see what the New Testament says about them:

-In the quote that opened this chapter we find Paul referring to the church in 1 Corinthians as "carnal" - well what was it like?
-The carnality of the church is reflected in a long list of very serious sins - the first four chapters detail division, intellectual and spiritual pride, factions, and infighting.
-Chapters five and six show they were visiting prostitutes, and engaging in sexual immorality, and incest, chapter seven discusses marriage, divorce and the basics of sexually appropriate behavior, chapters eight to eleven correct gross disorder such as being drunk at the Lord's Supper, not waiting for one another so one goes hungry while another is full, and participation in feasts in pagan temples and eating food sacrificed to idols.
-Chapters 12- 14 reveal a paganisation of the spiritual gifts and their use in competitive, unloving and chaotic ways.
-Chapter 15 finds them denying the resurrection and being in major error over basic doctrines.
+In the quote that opened this chapter we find Paul referring to the church in 1 Corinthians as "carnal", so what was it like?
+The carnality of the church is reflected in a long list of very serious sins.
+The first four chapters detail division, intellectual and spiritual pride, factions, and infighting.
+Chapters five and six show they were visiting prostitutes, and engaging in sexual immorality, and incest.
+Chapter seven discusses marriage, divorce and the basics of sexually appropriate behavior.
+Chapters eight through eleven correct gross disorder such as being drunk at the Lord's Supper, not waiting for one another so one goes hungry while another is full, and participation in feasts in pagan temples and eating food sacrificed to idols.
+Chapters twelve to fourteen reveal a paganization of the spiritual gifts and their use in competitive, unloving and chaotic ways.
+Chapter fifteen finds them denying the resurrection and being in major error over basic doctrines.
 The church was a mess but it was still considered a Christian church.
 The church James wrote to may have even been worse!
 There they murdered one another (James 4:2) and treated the poor with contempt (James 2).
 Both these churches were considered Christian churches and the recipients were addressed as believers and referred to as saints or holy ones (1 Corinthians 1:2).

-Several epistles are addressed to churches with a good percentage of carnal Christians these are : Galatians, 1 & 2 Corinthians, Titus, Hebrews and James.
-In these epistles the language is extremely plain and there are many stern warnings about the consequences of sin and the judgment of God. (e.g. Galatians 5, Hebrews 6, 1 Corinthians 5, 2 Corinthians 12 & 13 etc).
-In the first six or so chapters of his epistle the writer to the Hebrews calls his audience in various turns - sluggish, unfruitful, dull of hearing, immature, like children, and says they were neglectful of their salvation, in danger of drifting away from the faith and hardening their hearts to God's Word and on the point of having "evil, unbelieving, hearts" (Heb 3:12).
-In chapter 10 the writer goes on to say they are neglecting meeting together and on the verge of giving up the faith, returning to sin and being judged by the living God.
+Several epistles are addressed to churches with a good percentage of carnal Christians these are: Galatians, 1 & 2 Corinthians, Titus, Hebrews and James.
+In these epistles the language is extremely plain and there are many stern warnings about the consequences of sin and the judgment of God (Galatians 5, Hebrews 6, 1 Corinthians 5, 2 Corinthians 12 & 13).
+In the first six or so chapters of his epistle the writer to the Hebrews says of his audience that they were sluggish, unfruitful, dull of hearing, immature, like children, neglectful of their salvation, in danger of drifting away from the faith, hardening their hearts to God's Word and at the point of having "evil, unbelieving, hearts" (Hebrews 3:12).
+In chapter ten the writer goes on to say they are neglecting meeting together and on the verge of giving up the faith, returning to sin and being judged by the living God.
 This is a terrifying picture indeed!